 John and Thomas Dewar took over their fathers business when he passed away in 1880.
 With John running the day to day affairs, Thomas set off to see the world, spreading the word of Dewar’s wherever he went.
 In 1892 he embarked on a two year journey which took in some 26 countries, including multiple stops in the USA (Boston, New York, Chicago, San Francisco), Hawaii, Fiji, New Zealand, Australia, China and Hong Kong.
 Thomas, or Tommy, was a charismatic man who enjoyed great success selling his product.
 By the time he returned home to Scotland, the Dewar’s name was well known on both sides of the Atlantic and across the Pacific.
 Tommy kept a journal of his travels, commenting on the places he visited, the people he met and the sights he saw.
 His writing was published in 1894 as ‘A Ramble Around the Globe’.

-Meanwhile, the company, now named John Dewar & Sons, was expanding.
-In 1898, John commissioned a distillery at Aberfeldy which still produces the spirit at the heart of the blend today and even houses ‘Dewar’s World of Whisky’ – a museum to John, his two sons and the brand that they created.
+Following Tommy’s success in growing the brand, Dewar & Sons was ready to expand and in 1898, John commissioned the building of a distillery at Aberfeldy.
+Even today, Aberfeldy continues to supply the malt at the heart of the Dewar’s recipe and houses the ‘Dewar’s World of Whisky’ museum, dedicated to John, his sons and the brand they created.

 On the nose there’s Coconut, Almond, Malt and Cereal, Honey and some light Fruit notes.
-The palate meanwhile offers notes of Honey, Corn, some Toffee, slightly Burnt Toast and a strong hint of Aniseed.
+The palate meanwhile offers Honey, Corn, some Toffee, slightly Burnt Toast and a strong hint of Aniseed.